hod25/MagicMirror/pages/_pages/faq.markdown

 Since release `v2.17.1` a new image `karsten13/magicmirror:fat` is provided.
 This image is based on `debian:buster` (not on `debian:buster-slim` as `latest`) and contains already many dependencies, e.g. python.
 You can try this image if you need packages missing in `latest`.
 Be aware that this image is really `fat` so pulling this image takes longer, especially on a raspberry pi.

-## How to start MagicMirror without docker-compose?
+## How to start MagicMirror without using `docker-compose.yml` files?

-If you don't want to use `docker-compose` yo can start and stop your container with `docker` commands.
+If you don't want to use `docker-compose.yml` files yo can start and stop your container with `docker run` commands.
 For starting the container you have to translate the `docker-compose.yml` file into a `docker run ...` command.
 Here an example:

 `docker-compose.yml`:
 ```yaml